Tbull187/webpack-boilerplates/README.md

 Notes:

-For production webpack will extract all css into a seperate `styles.css` file, instead of inlining it into bundle.js.
+For production webpack will extract all css into a seperate `styles.css` file, instead of inlining into bundle.js.

-### About the Webpack Configuration

-Coming soon...